timjolson/delegated/README.md

 # delegated

-## Single python3 class to delegate tasks to a subordinate object.
+## Python3 Class to delegate tasks to a subordinate object.

-Class to delegate tasks to a subordinate object.
+Create proxies to methods or attributes via decorator, assignment, or automatic class embedding.

-Subordinates can be an existing object, or the name (str) of an instance//class attribute to be dynamically retrieved.
+Subordinates can be an existing object, or the name of an instance//class attribute to be dynamically retrieved.

 Supervisor can be a class instance, or a dict (keys are used as attribute names).